Uyghur Forced Labor Prevention Act: Xinjiang and allegations of forced labor

 In November 2019, Nathan Ruser, researcher at the Australian Strategic Policy Institute saidYou can't be sure that you don't have coerced labour in your supply chain if you do cotton business in China ...
 Xinjiang labour and what is almost certainly coerced labour is very deeply entrenched into the supply chain that exists in Xinjiang.According to an August 2020 piece in The New York Times (NYT), it was estimated that roughly one in five cotton garments sold globally contains cotton or yarn from Xinjiang.
 It also reported that investigations by NYT, Wall Street Journal, and Axios found evidence connecting the detention of Uyghurs to supply chains of major fashion retailers.

-Academics Zhun Xu and Fangfei Lin write that the conclusion of forced labor in the cotton production in Xinjiang is insufficiently supported.
-They cite the historic significance of Uyghur agricultural workers as a long-standing labor force for manual cotton harvesting and staffing companies' widespread recruitment of Uyghur workers due to lower travel costs.
-In their view, "[T]he labor demand of Uyghur seasonal cotton pickers in south Xinjiang is largely decided by its relatively low degree of agricultural capitalization, not due to the 'special treatment' towards labor migrants of a certain ethnic minority."

 On September 17, 2020, China's State Council Information Office rejected claims of forced labor in Xinjiang, saying that ideologically biased international forces have applied double standards to Xinjiang and denied recognition of local efforts to protect human rights.

-On October 21, 2020, the Subcommittee on International Human Rights (SDIR) of the Canadian House of Commons Standing Committee on Foreign Affairs and International Development called on the Canadian government to condemn Beijing's policies against the Uyghurs, which the subcommittee said included forced labour.
+On October 21, 2020, the Subcommittee on International Human Rights (SDIR) of the Canadian House of Commons Standing Committee on Foreign Affairs and International Development called on the Canadian government to condemn Beijing's policies against the Uyghurs, which the subcommittee said included forced labor.

 Existing legislation and bans

 Since 1930, all goods made with forced labor have been banned in the United States under the Smoot–Hawley Tariff Act.
 Under current rules, goods are banned if there is reasonable evidence of forced labor in the creation of the goods.

 On September 14, 2020, the U.S. Department of Homeland Security blocked imports of products from four entities in Xinjiang: all products made with labor from the Lop County No. 4 Vocational Skills Education and Training Center; hair products made in the Lop County Hair Product Industrial Park; apparel produced by Yili Zhuowan Garment Manufacturing Co., Ltd. and Baoding LYSZD Trade and Business Co., Ltd; and cotton produced and processed by Xinjiang Junggar Cotton and Linen Co., Ltd.

 On December 2, 2020, citing forced labor concerns, the U.S. Customs and Border Protection's (CBP) Office of Trade issued a Withhold Release Order (WRO) directing personnel at all U.S. ports of entry to detain all shipments containing cotton and cotton products originating from the Xinjiang Production and Construction Corps (XPCC).

+On May 15, 2024, the U.S. Department of Homeland Security blocked cotton imports from 26 Chinese companies under the Uyghur Forced Labor Prevention Act.
+Though many of the cotton companies were based outside of Xinjinag, the DHS stated that they source their goods from the region.
+In response to the DHS's action, the Chinese embassy in Washington D.C. said that "The so-called 'Uyghur Forced Labor Prevention Act' is just an instrument of a few U.S. politicians to disrupt stability in Xinjiang and contain China's development."